VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 Well... the way I created this data was by sampling 20 times from \\(\mathcal{N}(50, 2)\\), splitting the data in half and then setting group B to the split with larger mean.
 But if the samples are all drawn from the same distribution why do we obtain a statistically significant result?

 ### Minimum detectable effect

+TODO: Use Monte-Carlo simulation to show the importance of sample size, and how the false positive rate for 20 samples is super high.
+I violated my assumption that sample size was X

+TODO: Redo this section as not super good transition.

 If we go back to the paper [So you want to run an experiment, now what?
 Some Simple Rules of Thumb for Optimal Experimental Design](https://www.nber.org/system/files/working_papers/w15701/w15701.pdf) we can determine how large of an effect can be detected given the current sample size: